19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (c) prescribe the amount of the insured sum;

-(d) provide for the refund of any premium and the circumstances under which the refund shall be made and at such rates as may be prescribed by the Minister;
+(d) provide for the refund of any premium, the manner in which the premium is to be refunded and the circumstances under which the refund shall be made and at such rates as may be prescribed by the Minister;

+[Act 23 of 2012 wef 01/01/2013]

 (e) provide for different periods of cover in respect of different amounts of premium paid by an insured person;